banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-This metric focuses on your ability to remember and articulate the emotions you experienced within the dream.
+Focuses on your ability to remember and articulate the emotions you experienced within the dream.

 **Detailed description:**